dshukertjr/spot/README.md

 create policy "Follows are viewable by everyone. " on public.follow for select using (true);
 create policy "Users can follow anyone" on public.follow for insert with check (auth.uid() = following_user_id);
 create policy "Users can unfollow their follows and ssers can remove their followers" on public.follow for delete using (auth.uid() = following_user_id or auth.uid() = followed_user_id);

+create table if not exists public.blocks (
+    user_id uuid references public.users not null,
+    blocked_user_id uuid references public.users not null,
+    created_at timestamp with time zone default timezone('utc' :: text, now()) not null, primary key (user_id, blocked_user_id),

+    constraint username_validation check (user_id != blocked_user_id)
+);
+comment on table public.blocks is 'Holds information of who is blocking who.';

+alter table public.blocks enable row level security;
+create policy "Users can view who they are blocking." on public.blocks for select using (auth.uid() = user_id);
+create policy "Users can block anyone by themselves. " on public.blocks for insert with check (auth.uid() = user_id);

+create table if not exists public.reports (
+    id uuid not null primary key DEFAULT uuid_generate_v4 (), user_id uuid references public.users not null,
+    video_id uuid references public.users not null,
+    reason text not null,
+    created_at timestamp with time zone default timezone('utc' :: text, now()) not null );
+comment on table public.reports is 'Who reported which video for what reason. ';

+alter table public.reports enable row level security;
+create policy "Admin can read the reports." on public.reports for select using (auth.role() = 'admin');
+create policy "Users can report a video." on public.reports for insert with check (auth.uid() = user_id);

 create or replace view video_comments as